-We have analyzed the migrating QDT amplitudes and phases from $E_S$ OR obtained from GPS RO observations.
-Comparing the $E_S$ phases with those from wind shear observed by radar over a midlatitude site shows a clear correspondence, indicating that the wind shear mechanism is indeed an important source for the $E_S$ QDT.
-Note, however, that we have compared the local QDT phases with the migrating signal from $E_S$ , and although the migrating QDT is the dominating one at the latitude of the observations, a future analysis will have to consider this in detail, and also analyze the nonmigrating components from the $E_S$ QDT.
-Wind shear and $E_S$ QDT phase gradients are smaller in winter than in summer, indicating shorter QDT wavelengths in summer than in winter, which is in agreement with observations (Smith et al., 2004; Jacobi et al., 2017).
+We have analyzed the migrating QDT amplitudes and phases from E_S OR obtained from GPS RO observations.
+Comparing the E_S phases with those from wind shear observed by radar over a mid-latitude site shows a clear correspondence, indicating that the wind shear mechanism is indeed an important source for the E_S QDT.
+Note, however, that we have compared the local QDT phases with the migrating signal from E_S , and although the migrating QDT is the dominating one at the latitude of the observations, a future analysis will have to consider this in detail, and also analyze the nonmigrating components from the E_S QDT.
+Wind shear and E_S QDT phase gradients are smaller in winter than in summer, indicating shorter QDT wavelengths in summer than in winter, which is in agreement with observations (Smith et al., 2004; Jacobi et al., 2017).
 However, as long as the amplitudes do not increase exponentially, phase gradients also include the effect of amplitude change.
-Therefore, wavelengths cannot be derived from the shear phases directly, so that the global $E_S$ OR will not provide the neutral atmosphere wavelengths, but only deliver a qualitative measure.
+Therefore, wavelengths, but only deliver a qualitative measure.

-Amplitudes of tidal signatures in $E_S$ are not only determined by the wind shear, but also depend on the metallic ion concentration and Earth's magnetic field parameters, so that a correlation between $E_S$ and wind shear is possible only for a defined region, and for each season separately.
-Comparing the amplitude distributions on a global scale was possible by dividing the $E_S$ amplitudes by the background OR, which will take out most of the seasonal and regional dependencies of $E_S$ OR.
-Indeed, the global structure of the QDT in $E_S$ OR and wind shear show strong similarities, which, besides the indication that the wind shear mechanism is actually an important driver for $E_S$ formation, gives some confidence in the horizontal structure of the modeled tides also.
+The amplitudes of tidal signatures in E_S are not only determined by the wind shear, but also depend on the metallic ion concentration and Earth's magnetic field parameters, so that a correlation between E_S and wind shear is possible only for a defined region, and for each season separately.
+Comparing the amplitude distributions on a global scale was possible by dividing the E_S amplitudes by the background OR, which will take out most of the seasonal and regional dependencies of E_S OR.
+Indeed, the global structure of the QDT in E_S OR and wind shear show strong similarities, which, besides the indication that the wind shear mechanism is actually an important driver for E_S formation, gives some confidence in the horizontal structure of the modeled tides also.